-Crossing State Lines: Interstate Travel in New England During the COVID-19 Pandemic - Updated November 25
+Crossing State Lines: Interstate Travel in New England During the COVID-19 Pandemic - Updated February 17

 Please note that location-based exemptions change often and without notice, so please be sure to check the listing for the states you plan to include in your travels.
 Some states are aggressively enforcing travel restrictions, and it is important to check both state and local requirements of your departure point and destination, as well as states you may be transiting, prior to travel.

 The CDC’s guidance on what to consider before traveling within the United States during the pandemic includes the following: whether you are traveling to a hotspot, whether where you live or your destination requires quarantine after traveling, and determining whether you live with someone who is vulnerable.
 We note that effective January 26, the CDC now requires a negative COVID test or documentation of recovery from COVID-19 for all air passengers arriving to the U.S . from a foreign country.
 Additional information is available here.

-Unless one of the exemptions below applies, all travelers to Maine, including returning residents, must quarantine for 14 days.
-On June 8, Governor Mills announced via Order 57 the Keep Maine Healthy plan, which permits COVID-19 testing as an alternative to the 14-day quarantine requirement for travelers entering the state.
-Under the plan, adults who obtain and receive a negative COVID-19 test from a specimen taken no longer than 72 hours prior to arrival are not subject to the 14-day quarantine upon arrival in Maine.
+Unless one of the following exemptions applies, all travelers to Maine, including returning residents, must quarantine for 10 days.
+The Keep Maine Healthy plan exempts travelers from the 10-day quarantine requirement if they obtain a negative COVID-19 test result from a specimen taken no longer than 72 hours prior to arrival in Maine.
 Visitors are encouraged to get tested and receive their test results in their home state before traveling to Maine.
 Any individual who chooses to be tested upon arrival in Maine must quarantine while awaiting the results.
 A list of test sites is available here.

-Enforcement of the state’s travel restrictions is pursuant to 37-B M.R.S. §786(1), which permits violators to be charged with a Class E crime that includes punishment of up to six months in jail, a $1,000 fine, and the payment of civil damages to the State for its costs associated with testing, investigating, contact tracing, and otherwise determining the extent of COVID-19 transmission.
+Enforcement of the state’s travel restrictions is pursuant to 37-B M.R.S. §786(1), which permits violators to be charged with a Class E crime that includes punishment of up to six months in jail, a $1,000 fine, and the payment of civil damages to the state for its costs associated with testing, investigating, contact tracing, and otherwise determining the extent of COVID-19 transmission.

 Failure to comply with this order may result in a $500 fine per day.

-Essential travel includes travel for work, school, personal safety, medical care, care of others, parental shared custody, for medication, and for food or beverage (brief trips for take-out and groceries only).
-Essential travel also includes travel for students and their parents or guardians who are visiting institutions of higher learning or preparatory high schools as potential future students, including allowing the students to remain at the schools for overnight stays.
+Essential travel includes travel for work, school, personal safety, medical care, care of others, parental shared custody, for medication, and for food or beverage (brief trips for takeout and groceries only).
+Essential travel also includes travel for students and their parents or guardians who are visiting institutions of higher learning or preparatory high schools as potential future students, including allowing the students to remain at the school for overnight stays.

 Under prior executive orders, the penalties for violating emergency rules and regulations related to the coronavirus in New Hampshire are generally $1,000 for each violation or each day a violation continues.